 A few years ago a Dometic fridge freezer rarely (if ever) topped the list of must have overland accessories.
-And, we think that’s a huge mistake.
+And, we think that is a huge mistake.

 Why?
 Well, to start, any well-built fridge freezer is an awesome improvement over a cooler.
-Yes, even a Yeti cooler.
+Yes, even a Yeti cooler, a Rtic, or any of the other status symbol ice boxes.
 Aside from recovery gear and a reliable vehicle a fridge freezer is among the best overlanding investments you can make.
 But, to be completely honest, the price tag is a huge hurdle for most of us.
 That’s why we think you should add Dometic to your wishlist.

 In the overland community many of us lust after a National Luna.
 The South African built fridge is widely regarded as the best of the best.
 However, anything north of $1,500 is tough to justify so most typically opt for an Engel or ARB fridge freezer.
 And, both of those are solid alternatives to the top of the line, National Luna.
 But, they’re still pretty expensive.
 In other parts of the world, you’ll also find Waeco units keeping things cool.
 But, even when we recently purchased a fridge for an upcoming project… we passed on the Dometic without skipping a beat.

 Why did we go for the ARB?
 Well, first of all, ARB is a great fridge (even though ours had some problems within the first week).
 Second, that National Luna we mentioned earlier was just over $1,700 and it wasn’t even the big one.
 Engel was a close contender, but the ARB was in stock at Mule Expedition Outfitters.
 So we pulled out the AMEX and drove home with a new fridge.
 However, now that we’ve learned more about Dometic fridge freezers it’s safe to say that our next will probably be one of their larger models.